NuSTAR/nuskybgd-py/SETUP.md

 > **Note:**
 >
-> The setup flow below was written for Python 3.5. **The minimum requirement
+> The setup flow below was originally written for Python 3.5. **The minimum
-> is now Python 3.6.** Where appropriate, please choose a compatible version
+> requirement is now Python 3.6.** The commands and most of the sample output
-> number for the example commands shown below.
+> have been updated to reflect this change.

-Create an environment named `pyxspec` with Python 3.5
+Create an environment named `pyxspec36` with Python 3.6

 ```
-conda create --name pyxspec python=3.5
+conda create --name pyxspec36 python=3.6
 ```

 Show list of conda environments